DigitalOnUs/hc-terraform-demo/README.md

 ## ModuleTwo
+NOTE
+- You will have to create an aws account and create and a key pair in EC2 or import your own key to AWS before you start

 1. Create an AWS instance (nginx1) in a VPC
 2. Update the tf template to include a 2nd instance nginx2 in a different subnet and add a ELB infront of the two nginx servers